OrigamiSL/FWTrack/README.md

 TNL2K dataset can be acquired at: [TNL2K](https://sites.google.com/view/langtrackbenchmark).
 ## Data Preparation

 After you acquire and unzip the raw data of all datasets, please separately place them in corresponding folders, e.g., putting the train split of LaSOT under `${LASOT_TRAIN_PATH}`.
+Note that if you obtain the 120FPS version of the NFS dataset, you can run the `./lib/test/evaluation/process_nfs.py` to proprocess the raw data (the file tree is listed below), then the 30FPS version of the NFS dataset is generated for evaluation.

 The file tree shall look like this:
 ```